CSCfi/csc-user-guide/docs/support/tutorials/power-maestro.md

 Set the "driver" or "master" to run on a HOST that allows for long run times (if it's a big calculation).
-The driver needs to be alive for the whole duration of the workflow (otherwise, you'll subjob likely ends up fizzled).
+The driver needs to be alive for the whole duration of the workflow (otherwise, your subjob likely ends up fizzled).
 You can use "interactive" which allows for 7 days for one core.
 If you need to run multiple workflows at the same time, choose "longrun" for the next drivers.